Julien AUDEMARD

 • French Political Life, 1789–1958 (Political Science, Level 1): 45 hours.

-• French Political Life in the Fifth Republic (Political Science, Freshman Year): 45 hours.
+• French Political Life under the Fifth Republic (Political Science, Freshman Year): 45 hours.

-• Introduction to Public Policy (Bachelor’s in Political Science): 45 hours.
+• Introduction to Public Policy (3rd-year Political Science): 45 hours.

-• International Relations (Bachelor's in Political Science): 45 hours.
+• International Relations (3rd-year Political Science): 45 hours.

-• Comparative Politics (Political Science, sophomore year): 30 hours.
+• Comparative Politics (Political Science, 2nd year): 30 hours.

 • 2015: “Early-Career Researcher” expert on an HCERES committee during the evaluation of two doctoral schools at the University of Grenoble Alpes.